 7.1 CFD trading, unlike traditional trading, enables you to trade the markets by paying only a small fraction of the total trade value.
 However, it should be noted that leverage, or gearing as it is often referred to, means that a relatively small market movement may lead to a proportionately much larger movement in the value of your position.
 Uniglobe Markets offers flexible leverage starting from 1:1 up to 1:500.
 In the context of MetaTrader 4, every Friday from 21.00 until 24.00 server time, or during any other time period specified by Uniglobe Markets, the Firm sets a maximum leverage rate for opening a position of 1:100; if the latter occurs you shall be informed accordingly.

 7.2 It should be noted that the Firm shall monitor the leverage applied your positions, at all times; the Firm reserves the right to decrease the leverage depending on your trading volume.

 8.1 You need to ensure that you have sufficient margin on your trading account, at all times, in order to maintain an open position.
 In addition, you need to continuously monitor any open positions in order to avoid positions being closed due to the unavailability of funds; it should be noted that the Firm is not responsible for notifying you for any such instances.

 8.3 Trading with the help of certain additional software such as Expert Advisor etc will be allowed on sole discretion of Uniglobe Markets.
-If abnormal trading patterns such as Arbitrage or any unethical trades are noticed in a Trading Account then Uniglobe Markets have the right to disable the Account and/or Disallow/Cancel those trades where a minimum difference between opening and closing of a trade is less than two minutes.
+If abnormal trading patterns such as Arbitrage or any unethical trades are noticed in a Trading Account then Uniglobe Markets have the right to disable the Account and/or Disallow/Cancel those trades where a minimum difference between opening and closing of a trade is less than three minutes.

 - ABNORMAL MARKET CONDITIONS